Abbott and Costello in Hollywood: Production

 Filming took place from April 10 through June 1, 1945, with some retakes filmed in July.

 During production, Abbott and Costello returned to Universal Studios on May 13 for retakes on The Naughty Nineties (1945).

 This is the last of three feature films that Abbott and Costello made on loan to Metro-Goldwyn-Mayer while under contract to Universal; the other two features were Rio Rita (1942) and Lost in a Harem (1944).

-Many stars appear in the film as themselves, such as Lucille Ball, Rags Ragland, Preston Foster, and Dean Stockwell.
+Many stars appear in the film as themselves, such as Lucille Ball, Rags Ragland, Preston Foster, and Dean Stockwell,and director Robert Z.Leonard.

+The name of the production company in the film is Mammoth Studios, in an effort by the MGM "to cast itself, or versions of itself, in its own films".

 Routines performed

 Insomnia is one of the routines that Abbott and Costello perform.
 Costello is unable to fall asleep, so Abbott gives him a record that is guaranteed to put anyone to sleep.
 However, no one is around to turn it off, and when the needle reaches the end, it starts skipping, which wakes him.
 Abbott agrees to stay awake to turn it off when it is over, but falls under the spell of the record and goes to sleep himself.
 They try again, this time with cotton in Abbott's ears (a sequence that was used in the MGM compilation film, (That's Entertainment, Part II).
 When this also fails, Costello ties a string from his foot to the record player.
 The thought is when he falls asleep, his foot will drop shutting off the machine, but instead it turns on the radio, which blasts a loud march!